-C. Criteria for Evaluating Teaching Effectiveness
+c.
+Criteria for Evaluating Teaching Effectiveness

-The Department T&P Committee will consider the following when assessing teaching effectiveness:
+The Department T&P Committee will consider the following when assessing teaching effectiveness.
+These activities are evaluated and weighted as specified in the annualreview policy

 - 1. Student evaluations of teaching - 2.
 Peer evaluations of teaching - 3.
 Contributions to curriculum and course development, such as designing and implementing writing assessments and learning outcomes assessments. - 4.
 Creation of web-based Distance Learning course(s) - 5.
 Teaching of Learning Communities course and other involvement in student retention initiatives or programs - 6.
 Awards and Honors for teaching excellence - 7.
 Mentoring of students, e.g., - a.
 Mentoring of teaching assistants - b.
 Mentoring of undergraduate and graduate student research, including presentations at state/regional/national conferences - c.
 Member or chair of thesis committee - 8.
-Evidence of professional development in the area of teaching (e.g., attending professional teaching development seminars and integrating new material into courses)

-9. Evidence of innovative responsibilities in teaching (e.g., service learning, field trips, studies abroad, performances, and travel with students for academic or cultural purposes)
+Evidence of professional development in the area of teaching (e.g., attending professional teaching development seminars and integrating new material into courses) - 9.
+Evidence of innovative responsibilities in teaching (e.g., service learning, field trips, studies abroad, performances, and travel with students for academic or cultural purposes)

 The above list is not exhaustive and the items are not listed in any order or preference.
-To be eligible for tenure, a tenure-track candidate must submit a portfolio of items that documents successful teaching during the probationary period.
-In particular, to be eligible for promotion from assistant professor to associate professor and be granted tenure, the candidate must demonstrate an average of at least "meets expectations" on their Annual Evaluations in the area of teaching during the probationary period.
-To be eligible for promotion from associate professor to full professor, the candidate must demonstrate an average of at least "meets expectations" on their Annual Evaluations in the area of teaching during their last five years as associate professor.
+To be eligible for tenure, a tenure-track candidate must submit a portfolio of items that documents successful teaching as determined by the criteria specified in the annual review policy during the probationary period.
+In particular, to be eligible for promotion from assistant professor to associate professor and be granted tenure, the candidate must achieve "meets expectations" on a majority of their Annual Evaluations in the area of teaching during the probationary period.
+To be eligible for promotion from associate professor to full professor, the candidate must achieve "meets expectations" on a majority of their Annual Evaluations in the area of teaching during their last five years as associate professor.

 Candidates for promotion from assistant to associate professor are required to include at least one peer observation report per year in their dossier.
-Candidates for promotion from associate to full professor are required to include at least one peer observation report every three years in their dossier.
-It is expected that under normal circumstances a candidate will include at least two peer observation reports in their dossier.
+Candidates for promotion from associate to full professor are required to include at least one peer observation report every three years in their dossier; it is expected that under normal circumstances a candidate will include at least two peer observation reports in their dossier.

-D. Criteria for Evaluating Research/Scholarship
+d.
+Criteria for Evaluating Research/Scholarship

 The Department of Philosophy particularly values quality and peer-reviewed scholarship, which may appear in either print or electronic media.
 Co-authored publications are acceptable but the candidate must also show evidence of sole and/or first-authored research.
 Encyclopedia entries, adding up to a total of 3,000 words or more may count as only one journal article for any one promotion.
 Substantial external grant proposals, even if they are not funded, may also count as only one journal article for any one promotion.
+Substantial public philosophy contributions may also count as only one journal article for promotion to Associate and up to two journal articles for promotion to Full.
 Candidates are required to include external reviews of their research, as described below in section F, and the significant core of their case for promotion must be published in peer-reviewed scholarly journals or academic books published by reputable presses (no vanity press publications will be counted).
 Other types of academic work may enhance the case for scholarship, but no amount of such work can replace the need for quality reviewed scholarship, and candidates should indicate reviewed or non-reviewed status next to each article or publication.